bright2013/CorefAwareMRC/readme.md

 ## Dataset

-There are three folders for our three models mentioned in the paper: Coref_additive_spacy, Coref_dgl_spacy and Coref_multiplication_spacy, and each contains the train data set and the dev data set under the **quoref** folder.
+There are three folders for our three models mentioned in the paper: Coref_additive_spacy for Coref_additive_attention, Coref_dgl_spacy for GNN and Coref_multiplication_spacy for Coref_multiplication_attention, and each contains the train data set and the dev data set under the **quoref** folder.

 each sample contains
 + context: the paragraph text